A Fairer Scotland

 Giving everyone the support they need to get on, while protecting the most vulnerable in society and tackling poverty, is crucial to delivering a fairer society.
 Our vision is to build a fairer Scotland where everyone feels valued and we properly support our most vulnerable people.

-Our vision is to build a fairer Scotland where everyone feels valued and we properly support our most vulnerable people.
+My vision is to build a fairer Scotland where everyone feels valued and we properly support our most vulnerable people.